Sergey Vyazmitinov: Biography

 From 1795 he commanded the Orenburg Corps.
 He helped stifle a rebellion of Kyrgyz and secured election as the khan of the Russian-backed puppet.
 From 29 November 1796 he was Orenburg military governor and the chief of Moscow musketeer regiment.
 He was a military governor of Kamenets-Podolskiy from 1 December 1796, from 3 December 1796 Governor General of Malorossiya, from 13 January 1797 commandant of Peter and Paul Fortress and the chief of its garrison regiment.
 Simultaneously (from 24 April 1797) he commanded the Commissariat Department.

 On 5 November 1799 Vyazmyatinov was dismissed from the military service.
 On 9 September 1801 he was appointed the civil governor of Malorossiya.
 From 1 January 1802 he was the Vice President of the War Collegium and from 15 January simultaneously a senator and a member of the Permanent Council (Непременный Совет).
 After the creation of Ministry of Land Forces on 8 September he became the first Defense Minister of Russia and carried out enormous work on the reorganization of the Arms Forces Administration.

-During his departure into front-line army (1805) emperor Aleksander I left Vyazmitinov as the commander-in-chief in St.Petersburg.
+During his departure into front-line army (1805) emperor Alexander I left Vyazmitinov as the commander-in-chief in St.Petersburg.
 13 January 1808 he was dismissed (one of the reasons were the large scale of abuses by the commissariat officials).
 On 20 April 1811 he was newly accepted to the service, and with appointment as a member of the State Council.

 From 25 March 1812 he was a member of the Committee of Ministers, and from 28 March Vyazmitinov was the commander-in-chief in St.Petersburg during absence of the Emperor, managing the Ministry of Police.
 Simultaneously, from 9 September 1812 he was the Chairman of the Committee of Ministers, and from 30 October 1816 military Governor General of St.Petersburg.